 |Hidden||$6.50 - $19.50|

 The cost of exposed ductwork averages $6.50 to $17.50 a square foot.
 This includes the system trunk and the branches that reach the vents.
 Exposed systems are easier to reach but often have a nicer finish than hidden systems.
 More care needs to be taken if the system is exposed throughout the home, rather than just in utility spaces.
 Depending on how much of your system is exposed, your costs could be on the higher end for the entire project.
-In case you choose to have your ductwork exposed, Bob Vila recommends inverting in copper ducts, as they create a warm and elegant look.
+If you want to leave your ductwork exposed, it is recommended to invert in copper ducts, as they create a warm and elegant look.
 Moreover, since all homes have a section of exposed ductwork, the costs tend to even out when combined with the thinner materials used elsewhere.

 The cost of hidden ductwork ranges from $6.50 to $19.50 a square foot installed.
 Most single-family homes have some hidden ductwork.
 While the beginning of the system is exposed, when it leaves your HVAC equipment, it will be hidden as it approaches the various vents.
 This means there can be a wide range of costs, mostly due to the different material types and how difficult the ducts are to access.
 Homes with a lot of insulation or ducts fed through tight spaces can be more difficult to work on, driving costs up.
 Some areas may be easier to reach, reducing costs.

 Your ductwork may be run through many areas of your home, including the attic, basement, and crawl space.
 Depending on the home type, you may have different duct types or setups to consider.
 These things, along with the installation size, ultimately impact the replacement cost.
 Whether you need to replace the ducts only in a specific area or throughout your home, your costs vary depending on multiple factors.